WHAT IS IRON?

 The vast majority of iron – 98% – is used for the production of steel.
 Iron is also used in construction and building materials, such as I-beams, girders, reinforced concrete, and pipes.
 It is less expensive than steel, but not as strong or durable.
 Both wrought and cast iron are commonly used for decoration, and cast iron cookware is a favorite among some chefs.

-In fact, there’s a whole era of human history named for and defined by this metal.
+There’s a whole era of human history named for and defined by this metal.
 The Iron Age describes a period in which iron, and later steel, was the dominant material for tools and weapons.
 The beginning of the Iron Age varies by region, starting in the Mediterranean region and Mesopotamia around 1200 BCE.
 Prior to iron, bronze (a copper alloy) was the dominant metal, and remained more popular for many applications until the advent of steel.

 IS SCRAP IRON VALUABLE?